 Required for functions including energy production, muscle relaxation, and production of fats and proteins, poor magnesium intake or status can negatively impact multiple body functions.

 Almost half the US population is not getting enough magnesium from diet alone.

-People who are likely to be magnesium deficient are those recovering from G.I. surgery or conditions and those who may excrete excessive amounts of magnesium in urine like individuals with diabetes or those using diuretics, laxatives, or antacids for long periods of time.
+People who are likely to be magnesium deficient are those recovering from G.I. surgery or conditions and those who may excrete excessive amounts of magnesium in urine like individuals using diuretics, laxatives, or antacids for long periods of time.

 Another group at risk for magnesium deficiency may be those who don’t consume grains.
 Many of the best magnesium sources are whole grains.
 Other sources include seeds, nuts, avocados, spinach, seafood, and lima beans.